Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-freeze-header.md

     }
     ```

 7. Replace `TODO1` with the following code.
-Note
+Note:
    - The `Worksheet.freezePanes` collection is a set of panes in the worksheet that are pinned, or frozen, in place when the worksheet is scrolled.
    - The `freezeRows` method takes as a parameter the number of rows, from the top that are to be pinned in place.
 We pass `1`